- Introduction to STDs/STIs

 Sexually Transmitted Infections (STIs), also known as Sexually Transmitted Diseases (STDs), are infections that are transmitted through sexual activity.
 They can be caused by bacteria, viruses, parasites, and other microorganisms.
 Common examples of STIs include chlamydia, gonorrhea, syphilis, human papillomavirus (HPV), herpes, and HIV.

-Do STI and STD mean the same thing?
+Do STIs and STDs mean the same thing?

 Under normal usage, yes.
-However, technically the meaning is slightly different.
-STI means colonization and multiplication of organisms on the persons body – genital organs in this case.
-Sexually transmitted disease, on the other hand, refers to development of symptoms as a result of the infection.
-In this article we use the terms interchangeably.
+However, technically, the meaning is slightly different.
+STI means colonisation and multiplication of organisms on the person’s body, genital organs in this case.
+Sexually transmitted disease, on the other hand, refers to the development of symptoms as a result of the infection.
+In this article, we use the terms interchangeably.

-Once in a while these pathogens acquire more lethal properties, transforming overnight into public health emergencies.
-In late 2022, a superbug causing gonorrhea was circulating in Nairobi in 2023/2023 , causing panic in residents and medical fraternity alike.
+Once in a while, these pathogens acquire more lethal properties, transforming overnight into public health emergencies.
+In late 2022, a superbug causing gonorrhea was circulating in Nairobi in 2023/2023, causing panic in residents and the medical fraternity alike.

 The mode of transmission of STIs is pretty much in the name, sexual contact.
-However, its important to keep in mind these microbes can be transmitted through other modes as well.
+However, it’s important to keep in mind that these microbes can be transmitted through other modes as well.

 - Mother-to-Child Transmission: Pregnant women infected with certain STIs can pass the infection to their unborn or newborn child while in the uterus or during childbirth.